-The Zen•Ren method, formerly known as Astro•Yoga, is an original fusion of yoga, meditation, breath work and cosmological insight.
+Astro•Yoga is a fusion of yoga, meditation, breath work and cosmological insight.
 This concept is designed as a mind-body journey through the zodiac realm.
 The elemental energies of fire, earth, air & water are explored, as well as the human connection to each.

 The parallels found between the human body and the greater Universe are endless.
 On a micro level, we share the same atomic composition as the stars and planets.
 In the development of this system, I have created a way to sync the physical body with the rhythms of our surrounding solar system.
 Each astrological constellation rules a different part of the human body.
 Through yoga and meditation, we can activate these specific muscles, organs and systems.

 Yoga, it is often said, is hardly just a physical practice.
 Yoga is a way of life.
 You never really stop doing yoga once you start.
 In yoga, we practice for life outside of class.
 When you learn to sit quietly with yourself and your thoughts, you create a template procedure for stressful moments.
 Many of us hold grandiose ideas about what meditation should produce within, but its most practical purpose for us modern folk is simply as a tool to cope.
 Imagine being able to remain totally calm and detached the next time something triggers you.

 Astrological yogic practice offers meditations for all moods and seasons of the human complex.
 When you have options, the pressure to sit down and meditate the same way every time is absolved.
 No matter your emotion at the outset, there is a method which can properly deliver you to peace and a higher state of awareness.
 Most of the time we are so absorbed by the external world that we are not able to ascertain what is happening in the physical or subtle (mental and emotional) body.
 This is mindfulness.
 Sitting quietly and doing nothing reveals a vast inner world.